Wednesday, September 30, 2020

 Friday, September 11, 2020

 I thought I had recovered from my mother's crash.
-Until the planes crashed into the Twin Towers.
+Then the planes crashed into the Twin Towers.

 I watched the planes fly into the Twin Towers on Sept.
 11, 2001, from my futon in a tiny apartment in Seattle.

-And it took me almost as long to realize why: That the terror of 9/11 had pushed me back to the day my mother died, snapping the cable on my life and sending me crashing to the floor all over again.
+And almost as long to figure out why: That the terror of 9/11 had pushed me back to the day my mother died, snapping the cable on my life and sending me crashing to the floor all over again.

 Tuesday, September 1, 2020